How to Teach Intermolecular Forces So Students Actually Understand (Not Just Memorize IMF)

 how electrons are shared in covalent bonds,

-how VSEPR explains molecular shape,
+how VSEPR theory explains molecular shape,

-and how polarity creates uneven charge distribution.
+and how polarity is a consequence of uneven charge distribution.

 Intermolecular forces aren’t a new idea layered on top of those concepts.
 They are the consequences of them.